The scooters can mean more than a fun trip for riders and a nuisance for pedestrians — they're often involved in injuries.

 The pilot program was scheduled to end Aug.
 18, but Bird decided to end the program in late July, the statement said.

-“Arapahoe County will be conducting a county-wide transit and micromobility study in the near future, with Littleton as a partner agency,” the statement added.
+“Arapahoe County will be conducting a county-wide transit and micromobility study in the near future, with Littleton as a partner agency,” the city's statement added.
 “Future micromobility programs in Littleton will wait until the study is complete.”

 No shared mobility devices are currently available in Aurora, but licenses remain available for new companies to apply, Aurora’s website adds.